Understanding how search engines work can help your business use SEO to reach potential customers.

 Search engines often change their algorithms (the programs that rank the results) to improve user experience.
 They aim to understand how users search and give them the best answer to their query.
 This means giving priority to the highest quality and most relevant pages.

 How do search engines work?

-Search engines use programs, often referred to as spiders, robots or crawlers, to search the internet.
-These programs are used by search engines to build an index of the internet.
-However, although most search engines will provide tips on how to improve your page ranking, the exact algorithms used are well guarded and change frequently to avoid misuse.
-But by following search engine optimisation (SEO) best practice you can ensure that your website is well indexed and remains high in the rankings.
+Although most search engines will provide tips on how to improve your page ranking, the exact algorithms used are well guarded and change frequently to avoid misuse.
+But by following search engine optimisation (SEO) best practice you can ensure that:

 Rich media search results